top of page

 • A minimum of two years equivalent full-time experience in the cognate discipline.

 • Evidence of current clinical experience in the field of Emergency Medicine (suggested 0.5FTE minimum).
+Reviewed on a case-by-case basis.

 DATES

-• Semester 2 - 28 July to 9 November
+• Semester 2 - 27 July to 8 November

-*Intensive week is a hurdle requirement, attendance is compulsory.
+*The online Intensive week is a hurdle requirement, attendance is compulsory.

 Tutorials: The weekly live tutorials are typically held every Wednesday from 6.30 to 7.30pm (AEST) unless otherwise notified.